 How to improve your app rating:

-Your app rating and reviews can positively or negatively impact the visibility of your app store listing.
-Especially as 75% of potential customers see the app rating and its reviews as the main influence when choosing whether to download an app.
+Your app rating and reviews can positively or negatively impact the visibility of your app store listing."
+75% of potential customers see the app rating and its reviews as the main influence when choosing whether to download an app."

 Customers tend to vocalise their polarised views, through reviews, and conversion rates will no doubt suffer if the app has lots of negative reviews in the app store.